AndreasArne/devops/README.md

 - Get instance ip of Google server: INSTANCE_IP=$(gcloud --format="value(networkInterfaces[0].accessConfigs[0].natIP)" compute instances describe raddit-instance-3)
 - Packer, https://github.com/Artemmkin/infrastructure-as-code-tutorial/blob/master/docs/04-packer.md, used to create images which can be used start VMs with.
 - Terraform, https://github.com/Artemmkin/infrastructure-as-code-tutorial/blob/master/docs/05-terraform.md, uses image build by packer.
+    - Is IaC while Ansible is CM.
     - Check state of machine.
 Seems more advanced and complex than Ansible.
     - Is probably more powerful and better to know than Ansible but takes more work to use.
+- Ansible, https://github.com/Artemmkin/infrastructure-as-code-tutorial/blob/master/docs/06-ansible.md, used to configure the VM after we start it with Terraform.
+- Use Packer to create image, terraform create VM using image, Ansible to config image and VM.
+- Propblem: keeping ip adresses up to date.
+Using Pakcer, Terraform and ansible to create VM and then i get a new ip which needs to be updated in Ansible hosts for Deploy script to work.

 Swarm
 ==================